Nonlinear Algebra and Applications: Algebraic statistics

 When one of the defining spaces of a Gaussian model is toric \cite{Sturmfels2020BrownianMT,misra2020gaussian}, one hopes to connect the model to the associated toric discrete model.
 For instance, Brownian motion tree models are toric in the space of concentration matrices \cite{Sturmfels2020BrownianMT}.
 This same space defines a discrete toric model from phylogenetics.
 The reciprocal ML degree of the first model is the ML degree of second model~\cite{boege2020reciprocal}.
 It is unexplored how tight the connections between the toric Gaussian model and the associated toric discrete model are and how to make use of these connections.

-Invariant theory has shown useful in computing maximum likelihood estimates and degrees~\cite{amendola2020invariant,derksen2020maximum,draisma2013groups}.
+Invariant theory has shown useful in computing maximum likelihood estimates and degrees~\cite{amendola2021invariant,derksen2020maximum,draisma2013groups}.
 Another approach for tackling \Cref{question2} is to compute the point in a model that minimizes some distance of the sample point from the model \cite{CJMSV,DHOST}.
 Model selection \cite[Chapter~17]{algstat2018} and identifiability \cite{allman2010identifiability,hollering2021identifiability} are other topics of current importance in algebraic statistics.
 See also \Cref{section tensors} for a related discussion about identifiability.

-Lastly, the need of algebraic statistics to advance statistical questions has lead to invention and development of tools in algebra; Huh's work \cite{huh2013varieties} on rational maximum likelihood estimates produced an interesting classification of varieties, and work of Hillar and Sullivant \cite{hillar2012finite} on finitely generated models up to a symmetric group action spawned the non-Notherian theory in commutative algebra \cite{draisma2015noetherianity,krone2017hilbert,maraj2019equivariant,nagel2017equivariant,nagpal2020symmetric}.
+Lastly, the need of algebraic statistics to advance statistical questions has led to invention and development of tools in algebra; Huh's work \cite{huh2013varieties} on rational maximum likelihood estimates produced an interesting classification of varieties, and work of Hillar and Sullivant \cite{hillar2012finite} on finitely generated models up to a symmetric group action spawned the non-Noetherian theory in commutative algebra \cite{draisma2015noetherianity,krone2017hilbert,maraj2019equivariant,nagel2017equivariant,nagpal2021symmetric}.